List of tallest buildings in Hyderabad

 Hyderabad, the capital of the Indian state of Telangana, has the highest number of skyscrapers and high-rise buildings in South India.
-The city has 252 high-rise buildings over 100 m with 34 skyscrapers above 150 m.
+Hyderabad has one of the largest skylines in South Asia, with 65 completed or topped out skyscrapers taller than 150 m.
 The three towers of SAS Crown are the tallest buildings in Hyderabad.
-Standing at 235.3 m in height with 58 storeys, SAS Crown was the 25th tallest building in India, the third-tallest outside Mumbai, and the tallest in South India when it topped out in October 2024.
+Standing at 235.3 m in height with 58 storeys, SAS Crown was the 24th tallest building in India, the second-tallest outside Mumbai, and the tallest in South India when it topped out in October 2024.

-Most of Hyderabad's high-rise buildings are located in key business areas such as Gachibowli, HITEC City, Raidurg, Kondapur, and Manikonda in the western regions of the city.
-Kukatpally and Miyapur in the city's northwest also have numerous high-rise buildings.
+Most of Hyderabad's high-rise buildings are located in key business areas such as Gachibowli, Madhapur, HITEC City, Raidurg, Nanakramguda, Kondapur and Manikonda in the western regions of the city.
+Kukatpally, Nallagandla and Miyapur in the city's northwest also have numerous high-rise buildings.
 Additionally, large-scale real estate developments are emerging in the southwest regions in newly planned localities such as Neopolis, Kokapet and Gandipet.

-The city has over 270 high-rise buildings under construction, each with a minimum height of 100 m.
+The city has around 230 skyscrapers under construction, each with a minimum height of 150 m.
 The tallest of these is the Candeur Skyline project, which comprises four towers each reaching a height of 244 m.

 History

 Early Developments (Pre–2000s)

-Prior to the 21st century, Hyderabad's urban development was largely horizontal, with few structures exceeding ten storeys.
-The first high-rise in Hyderabad was the Babukhan Estate, completed in 1987.
-The building stood 59 m tall with 17 floors, comprising a mix of office spaces and retail businesses.
-The Babukhan Estate remained the tallest building in Hyderabad for the next 27 years until 2014.
-Other high-rise buildings such as the Burgula Ramakrishna Rao Bhavan (1980s) in Khairatabad and the Swapnalok Complex (1987) in Secunderabad marked early attempts at vertical growth.
-However, restrictive zoning regulations, low land cost, and limited demand for high-density living curbed skyscraper construction.
+Prior to the 21st century, Hyderabad's urban development was largely horizontal, with very few structures exceeding ten storeys.
+Babukhan Estate, which was completed in 1987, was the first high-rise building in Hyderabad.
+It stood 59 m tall with 17 floors, with a mix of office spaces and retail shops.
+Babukhan Estate remained the tallest building in Hyderabad for the next 27 years until 2014.
+Over the next few decades, a few other notable high-rise buildings were constructed such as the Burgula Ramakrishna Rao Bhavan (1980s) in Khairatabad and the Swapnalok Complex (1987) in Secunderabad.
+However, restrictive zoning regulations coupled with low land cost and limited demand for high-density living meant that the city never had a need for tall buildings.

 First Wave of High-Rises (2000s–2010s)

-The advent of HITEC City and the development of Cyberabad in the early 2000s catalysed the construction of mid-rise and high-rise office spaces.
-Projects such as Raheja Mindspace, Lanco Hills, Malaysian Township, and Lodha Bellezza symbolized Hyderabad's entry into large-scale commercial and luxury residential high-rises.
-This period also saw the proliferation of gated residential towers in emerging neighbourhoods like Madhapur, Kondapur, and Gachibowli.
+With the turn of the century, Hyderabad began to emerge as a major hub for IT services.
+New localities, such as HITEC City and Cyberabad, emerged in the early 2000s and witnessed the construction of mid-rise and high-rise office spaces.
+During this time, large-scale commercial and luxury residential high-rise projects started to become more common.
+Some of the notable projects from this period include Raheja Mindspace, Lanco Hills, Malaysian Township, and Lodha Bellezza.
+The early 2000s also witnessed the rise in popularity of gated residential communities in emerging neighbourhoods like Madhapur, Kondapur, and Gachibowli.
 Hyderabad got its first skyscrapers during this period with two towers of Lodha Bellezza rising to 153 m each in 2014.

 Map showing the distribution of buildings 100 metres (328 ft) or taller in Hyderabad as of 17 July 2025, highlighting the concentration of high-rise structures in the city's western corridor.